PeggyJV/sommelier/docs/validators/setup.md

 steward -c config.toml keys eth add signer
 ```

-You should now see two key files in your configure keystore path named "orchestrator" and "signer" respectively.
+You should now see two key files in your configured keystore path named "orchestrator" and "signer" respectively.

-Before the addresses associated with your delegate keys can be used, they will need a small amount of funds.
+Before the addresses associated with your delegate keys can be used, they will need funds.
 Send a small amount of SOMM to the "orchestrator" address and a small amount of ETH to the "signer" address.

 Next you will need a validator key, which we will name "validator".
 This example generates a new key.